-The Chester Aerobic Test manual comes with a PAR-Q. It is imperative that there are no medical contraindications before undertaking the tests.
-Most people do not need a medical check-up before taking this test, but if you are unsure it is always worth consulting with a Doctor and do not conduct the Fitness Test.
+The Chester Aerobic Test manual comes with a PAR-Q. There must be no medical contraindications before undertaking the tests.
+Most people do not need a medical check-up before taking this test, but if you are unsure, it is always worth consulting with a Doctor and do not conduct the Fitness Test.

 If you have any questions or would like to place an order over the phone.
 Please call a member of the team today on 01244 343 106.
 We will answer all questions you might have about the Chester Step Test Kits.